We are looking forward to welcoming you and your family safely back

-Entry to Tate Liverpool is free for everyone with a charge for special exhibitions, with under 12s getting into exhibitions for free.
+There is a charge for special exhibitions.
+Under 16s get into exhibitions for free.

 Games to play in the gallery